 FailOverPolicy attribute value Description Priority VCS selects the system with the lowest priority as the failover target.
 The Priority failover policy is ideal for simple two-node clusters or small clusters with few service groups.
 Priority is set in the SystemList attribute implicitly by ordering, such as SystemList = {SystemA, SystemB} or explicitly, such as SystemList = {SystemA=0, SystemB=1}.
 Priority is the default behavior.
 RoundRobin VCS selects the system running the fewest service groups as the failover target.
 This policy is ideal for large clusters running many service groups with similar server load characteristics (for example, similar databases or applications) Load The Load failover policy comprises the following components: System capacity and service group load, represented by the attributes Capacity and Load respectively.
-See System capacity and service group load on page 463.
+See System capacity and service group load on page 458.
 System limits and service group prerequisites, represented by the attributes Limits and Prerequisites, respectively.
 You cannot set the service group attribute FailOverPolicy to Load if the cluster attribute Statistics is enabled.
-9 ,
+See System limits and service group prerequisites on page 460.